RaulColino/exploringTrends-JamstackWebsites/README.md

 - UI easy to customize with TailwindCSS.
 - Publish your content out of the box with the defined schema or customize all to your preference.
 - Responsive design.
-- Superfast loading of images and link prefetching.
+- Superfast image loading and link prefetching.
 - Near 100, 100, 100, 100 score on Google Lighthouse.
 - Main page and dynamic page generation for each project created.